marxin/texi2rst-generated/sphinx/install/host-target-specific-installation-notes-for-gcc.rst

   % CONFIG_SHELL=/bin/ksh
   % export CONFIG_SHELL

-and proceed as described in configure.htmlthe configure instructions.
+and proceed as described in :ref:`configuration` the configure instructions.
 In addition we strongly recommend specifying an absolute path to invoke :samp:`{srcdir}/configure`.